Reluda/TOOLKIT/README.md

 See my other repos for the source code.

-As of 9/7/24 all final .exe files have gone through a GOLANG wrapper to ensure lightweight utility and universal usability.
-IMG.Converter.exe has MS credentials. will add remaining tomorrow.
+All Applications have gone through a GO wrapper and have been registered through Microsoft Azure.
+Apps will still say unknown publisher until I register a domain.
+Thus, final polish pending paywall.

 RELUDA64@gmail.com for any queries.